This post may include affiliate links. Thank you for your support.

 Instructions

-- Preheat oven to 375 degrees F. Line a baking sheet with aluminum foil for easy clean up and spray with nonstick cooking spray.
+- Preheat Oven: Arrange oven rack to the center position and then preheat the oven to 375 degrees F. Line a baking sheet with aluminum foil or parchment paper for easy clean up.
+Then spray it lightly with nonstick cooking spray.

-- Meanwhile, make the dressing: In a small saucepan, heat the vegetable oil over medium heat.
-Add the garlic, pepper and ginger, and season with salt.
-Cook for 1 minute or until fragrant.
-Add in the fish sauce, sugar and vinegar.
-Cook, stirring often, until caramelized, about 3-4 minutes.
-Remove from heat and stir in the coconut milk and lime juice.
-Use an immersion blender to puree, or transfer to a food processor (or blender) and puree until smooth.
-Taste and adjust for seasoning with salt.
-Set aside.
+- Meanwhile, Make the Salad Dressing: Add the vegetable oil to a small saucepan and place over medium heat.
+Once the oil is shimmering, add the garlic, serrano pepper, and ginger.
+Then, season with a generous pinch of salt.
+Cook, stirring, for 1 minute or until fragrant.
+Add the fish sauce, sugar, and vinegar to the pan.
+Cook, stirring often, until the ingredients caramelize, about 3-4 minutes.
+Remove the pan from heat.
+Stir in the coconut milk and lime juice.
+Use an immersion blender, stand blender, or a food processor to puree the dressing until it's super smooth.
+Taste the Asian dressing and adjust for seasoning with salt for overall flavor or specific ingredients for specific flavors.
+Then, set the dressing aside.

 Video